Mon - Sat: 9:00 a.m. - 5:00 p.m.

 On November 23, 1942, it crash landed during a training and aircraft carrier qualification flight and became one of 38 Dauntless’ to end up on the bottom of Lake Michigan, taking with it, the life of a young officer named Ensign Herbert Welton McMinn, USNR, from Gouldbusk, Texas.

 In 1994, #1612 was recovered by A and T Recovery and passed through several museums before arriving at the Flying Leatherneck Aviation Museum (FLAM) at MCAS Miramar where it was to undergo restoration.

-On August 2, 2021, it will complete the next leg of its journey from the Flying Leatherneck Aviation Museum (FLAM) in San Diego, CA, to the Air Zoo, Aerospace & Science Center in Kalamazoo, MI, with an exciting stop at the 2021 EAA AirVenture in Oshkosh, WI, along the way.
-The Air Zoo's nationally recognized restoration team will then take over the completion of this historic aircraft - restoring history and honor to Ensign Herbert Welton McMinn as well as the only remaining SBD-1 in the world.
+On August 2, 2021, it completed the next leg of its journey from the Flying Leatherneck Aviation Museum (FLAM) in San Diego, CA, to the Air Zoo, Aerospace & Science Center in Kalamazoo, MI, with an exciting stop at the 2021 EAA AirVenture in Oshkosh, WI, along the way.
+The Air Zoo's nationally recognized restoration team has now begun restoration of this historic aircraft - restoring history and honor to Ensign Herbert Welton McMinn as well as the only remaining SBD-1 in the world.